minvws/gfmodules-nationale-verwijsindex-gateway-verifier/docs/kong.md

 # Kong Proxy

-The `/proxy` endpoint acts as an authenticated gateway that validates an incoming request and forwards it to a configured backend URL.
-It can be enabled when developing locally and are not using a Kong system to handle verification.
+The `/proxy` endpoint is an authenticated gateway that validates a request and forwards it to a configured backend URL.
+Enable it for local development when Kong is not handling verification.

-This way, you can curl a request to the /proxy, and still have the verifier to run and enrich the headers before forwarding it to your backend.

 ## How it works

-1. The client sends a request to `/proxy` using any HTTP method (GET, POST, PUT, PATCH, DELETE), including the usual `Authorization: Bearer <token>` header and an mTLS client certificate.
-2. The gateway runs the same validation logic as `/validate`:
-   - Verifies the mTLS certificate is a valid OIN certificate
-   - Verifies the JWT signature, issuer, audience, and expiry
-   - Checks that the OIN in the JWT matches the OIN in the certificate
+1. For protected paths, `/proxy` accepts GET, POST, PUT, PATCH, and DELETE requests carrying `Authorization: Bearer <token>`, `X-GF-Act-Sub`, and `X-GF-Act-Cn` headers.
+Our `cert-info` Kong plugin normally populates the two `X-GF-Act-*` headers before forwarding the request; direct and local callers provide them manually to emulate the plugin.
+2. The gateway verifies the JWT signature and its configured issuer, audience, and time claims (`exp`, `nbf`, and `iat`).
+It then compares the JWT `act.sub` and `act.cn` claims with `X-GF-Act-Sub` and `X-GF-Act-Cn`.
-3. If validation fails, the error response is returned directly to the client (no forwarding).
+3. Validation failures are returned to the client and are not forwarded to the backend.
-4. If validation succeeds, the identity fields from the validation result are added as HTTP headers (`X-Oin-Number`, `X-Ura-Number`, `X-Source-Id`, `X-Audience`).
+4. After successful validation, the gateway strips caller-supplied `x-gf-*` headers, except `X-GF-Correlation-ID` when `allow_client_correlation_id` is enabled, then overlays verified identity values.
+It normally produces `x-gf-cert-type`, `x-gf-audience`, `x-gf-scope`, `x-gf-act-sub`, and `x-gf-act-cn`.
+An absent `scope` claim produces `x-gf-scope` with an empty value; an explicitly null `scope` claim omits that header.
+It forwards `x-gf-sub` and `x-gf-organization-name` only when their JWT claims are non-null.
+When `source_id` is present in the signed JWT, it also adds `x-gf-source-id`.
-5. The original request body is forwarded to `kong_proxy.url` using the same HTTP method, with those headers attached.
+5. The original HTTP method, path below `/proxy`, query string, and request body are forwarded to `kong_proxy.url` with those headers attached.
-6. The backend response is returned as-is to the client.
+6. The backend response status, body, and response headers are returned to the client.

+`/proxy/health` is an unauthenticated health passthrough.
+It bypasses JWT validation and forwards to the backend without injecting verified identity headers.

 ## Configuration